A roadmap to build a team for your Startup

 Now when you’ve found your potential employees, it’s time for the hiring process to start.
-Important step to be made os conducting background checks.
+An important step to be made is conducting background checks.
 To understand them and their motivation better, ask them for references.
 Calling previous employers to let you find more professional information about the person before face-to-face interviews.
 If you’re satisfied with the information obtained, move on, and schedule an interview whether offline or online using Zoom or Skype.

 Passed?
 Congratulations, you’ve found a strong shoulder to support you.
 But it doesn’t mean that everything is set and done.
 Starting with onboarding, the first months are important to estimate his or her performance.
 Make sure you have ideas concerning promotions and career opportunities to make your employees self-develop.